 Where possible, we'll write to you within the following timeframes, and if we can't, we’ll at least let you know the reason for the delay within that timeframe.

-Reason for complaint Timeframe to respond
+Reason for complaint |

-Financial services we provide Within 30 calendar days after receiving your complaint
+Within 30 calendar days after receiving your complaint |

-Administration of your superannuation benefit or insurance claim Within 45 calendar days after receiving your complaint
+Administration of your superannuation benefit or insurance claim |

-Distribution of superannuation death benefit Within 90 days after expiry of 28-calendar-day period for objecting to a proposed death benefit distribution
+Within 90 days after expiry of 28-calendar-day period for objecting to a proposed death benefit distribution |

 Extra help to make a complaint

-We understand there may be times when you need some help to make a complaint.
-If you need any extra support or you're not sure what services are available, please contact us and we'll work with you to identify how we can best support you.
+If you need any additional support or are unsure which services may be available, please contact us and we’ll work with you to identify how we can best help you.

 For example, you can read our website in other languages.